Affordable Life Insurance For Smokers

 The same goes for different nicotine products.
 Using any nicotine product will have insurance providers consider you to be a smoker, but some companies have different penalties when it comes to cigars, smokeless tobacco, vaping, or marijuana.

-- Best companies for smokers
+- The best life insurance companies for smokers

-- Life insurance for ex-smokers
+- Life insurance for people who quit smoking

 - Life insurance for cigar smokers

-- Life insurance for chewing tobacco users
+- Life insurance for chewing tobacco (smokeless tobacco)

 - Life insurance for people who vape

-- Life insurance for Marijuana users
+- Life insurance for marijuana users

 - Why life insurance is more expensive for smokers